The Gurkhas in Borneo

 After covering as much distance as possible, they left the wounded man hiding with whatever medical supplies they had.
 The group then retreated from the area, hoping to reach the nearest scout post at Long Linau.
 With meagre rations, and over difficult terrain, they arrived a few days later to discover a border scout had evaded the Indonesians and made it there before them, sucessfully raising the alarm.
 Despite being tired and weary, the Gurkhas continued to headquarters at Belaga and gave a full report on the attack.
 Tejbahadur was eventually awarded the Military Medal for his determination and level-headed leadership.
 In the meantime, the Indonesians had plundered Long Jawai before continuing with their mission.
 On setting up a new camp, they took their captive border scouts to the side and murdered ten of them.

 Vengeance was not far off.
 Gurkha units had been dropped-in by helicopter and were already starting to hunt the raiders down.
 One Gurkha unit arrived in Long Jawai to find it ransacked and deserted, while they also found the wounded soldier left by Tejbahadur and sent him back to receive medical attention.
-By 1 October, two more Gurkha platoons arrived in the area to reinforce operations and results were starting to be obtained, including the successful ambush of a 26-man unit from the Indonesian raiding party.
+Two more Gurkha platoons arrived in the area to reinforce operations by 1 October and results started to be obtained, including the successful ambush of a 26-man unit from the Indonesian raiding party.
 It was around this time that a border scout, Bit Epa, came forward and directed the Gurkhas to the campsite where his comrades had been murdered.
 Five Indonesian graves were also discovered, stark evidence that Tejbahadur and his men had paid the enemy back with interest during their fight.

 Incursions by Indonesian forces continued apace elsewhere in Borneo, although the raids were not producing the results Sukarno had wished for.
 By 1964, he had decided to raise the stakes and gave clearance for regular Indonesian units to be used in a more overt fashion.
 Politically, Sukarno was also leaning on the Indonesian Communist Party to support in his vision of Malphilindo.
 Through their influence – or perhaps coming to his own conclusions – Sukarno believed an Indonesian attack on the Malay Peninsula would also revive the defeated communist movement there.
-A new Emergency would, he believed, force his enemies to the negotiating table.
+He believed a new Emergency would force his enemies to the negotiating table.

 Unfortunately for Sukarno, the area was brimming with Commonwealth and Malaysian forces, while the communist units meant to instigate an uprising mostly existed on paper.
 Indonesian incursions, which could only be small due to the lack of air and naval superiority, were easily crushed.
 In addition, the action bolstered the resolve of Britain, Malaysia, Australia and New Zealand to thwart Sukarno, with the latter two nations now sending men and materiel to help.
 General Walker was also given permission to push forward with plans for counter incursions – covert missions that would strike targets 5,000 yards within enemy territory.
 The umbrella title for these missions was ‘Operation Claret’ and only units well-versed in jungle warfare would be used.
 Given their experience, a greater share of the initial burden fell upon the Gurkhas.